schlatt-co/stonks/README.md

-# stonks
+# Stonks
-Jschlatt sub server company management plugin

-maven appreciation society
+Company plugin for the jschlatt subscriber server